GaloisInc/smaccmpilot-org/pages/software/commsec-overview.md

 * One-way links must remain useful, the protocol can not assume two-way communication.
 * Packet-loss can occur for extended periods of time (easily many minutes).

-There are two distinct phases: [key agreement](commsec-keyexchange.html) and [encapsulation](commsec-encapsulation.html). **While we have designed a key agreement protocol, we have not implemented it for SMACCMPilot.**
+There are two distinct phases: key agreement and encapsulation. **While we have designed a key agreement protocol, we have not implemented it for SMACCMPilot.**
+The design of both are described in the [Github README](https://github.com/GaloisInc/gec/blob/master/README.md).

 [mavlink]: http://qgroundcontrol.org/mavlink/start